-The machining dimensions, such as milling depth, allowances, and clearance height, can be entered centrally in Cycle 20 CONTOUR DATA or 271 OCM CONTOUR DATA.
+The machining dimensions, such as milling depth, allowances, and set-up clearance, can be entered centrally in Cycle 20 CONTOUR DATA or 271 OCM CONTOUR DATA.

 Entering a simple contour formula

 You can use soft keys to interlink various contours in a mathematical formula.